HaiderZaidiDev/canvas-assignments-tracker/README.md

 Once you have your access token, set it as an environment variable on your device under the name "CANVAS_API_KEY", or you can just replace the environment variable in the script with a string of your access token.

 ## Demo
+Here's an example of what the spreadsheet looks like with my schedule.

 ![Spreadsheet Screenshot](https://i.imgur.com/St3tWkZ.png)

 ## To-do